-(ii) Private Letter Ruling.
+(i) Private Letter Ruling.

-The Tax Free Spin-Off isand the REIT Reorganization are conditioned upon the Debtors' receipt of the Private Letter Ruling (as defined below) that includes certain rulings (such rulings, as defined in the Plan, the "Required Rulings").
-EFH filed a written request with the IRS dated June 10, 2014 (the "Ruling Request") that the IRS issue a private letter ruling (the "Private Letter Ruling") to EFH addressing the qualification of the Tax Free Spin-Off and the Contribution, the Reorganized TCEH Conversion, and the Distribution as a "reorganization" within the meaning of Sections 368(a)(1)(G), 355, and 356 of the Internal Revenue Code (of 1986 (as amended, the "IRC"), as well as addressing certain other matters.
-The Debtors have subsequently provided supplemental information to the IRS, and intend to further supplement their request for a Private Letter Ruling to address certain additional issues that arise only in the context of the REIT Reorganization as well as certain changes to the anticipated restructuring transactions reflected in the Plan compared to the transactions in earlier submissions Support Agreement and in the Plan.
+The Spin-Off is conditioned upon the Debtors' receipt of the Private Letter Ruling (as defined below) that includes certain rulings (such rulings, as defined in the Plan, the "Fundamental Rulings").
+EFH filed a written request with the IRS dated June 10, 2014 (the "Original Ruling Request") that the IRS issue a private letter ruling (the "Private Letter Ruling") to EFH addressing the qualification of the Contribution, the Reorganized TCEH Conversion, and the Distribution as a "reorganization" within the meaning of Sections 368(a)(1)(G), 355, and 356 of the Internal Revenue